WATCH: Power of Purple Conservatory Faculty Showcase

 Explore our academics

-On Wednesday, April 20, 2016, Capital University celebrated its annual Honors Day with a symposium for undergraduate students featuring their original research projects and showcasing their scholarship activities.
+On Wednesday, April 19, 2017, Capital University celebrates its annual Honors Day with a symposium for undergraduate students featuring their original research projects and showcasing their scholarship activities.
 Capital University is an institutional member of the Council on Undergraduate Research.